1.10 Systems of Simultaneous Linear Equations

 • Infinitely many solutions (Consistent)

-Example (1x1 System): For $ax = b$:
+Example (1x1 System): For the simple equation $ax = b$:

-• If $a \ne 0$: Unique solution $x = b/a$.
+• If $a \ne 0$: There is a unique solution $x = \dfrac{b}{a}$.

-• If $a = 0$ and $b \ne 0$: No solution (e.g., $0x = 5$).
+• If $a = 0$ and $b \ne 0$: There is no solution (e.g., $0x = 5$).

-• If $a = 0$ and $b = 0$: Infinitely many solutions ($0x = 0$ is true for any $x$).
+• If $a = 0$ and $b = 0$: There are infinitely many solutions ($0x = 0$ is true for any $x$).

 2. 2x2 Systems